Sean Healey: Personal life

 Healey held a number of nonprofit board positions, including serving as co-chairman of the board of trustees of the Peabody Essex Museum; as a member of the Council on Foreign Relations; the Visiting Committee of the Harvard Law School; and the board of trustees of the International Game Fish Association.

 In 2006, Healey was appointed by President George W. Bush to serve on the President’s Export Council, the U.S.’s principal advisory committee on international trade.

 Healey was an avid big-game hunter and sport fisherman, having boated a 93.5 pound white marlin, which was the winning fish in the 2010 White Marlin Open, the world’s largest billfish tournament.

 He was previously married to Kerry M. Healey, the former lieutenant governor of Massachusetts.
-They had two young adult children.
+They had two children.
 Healey remarried in 2018 to Amy Broch.
 The couple had one daughter.

-He died in May 2020.
+Healey died from amytrophic lateral sclerosis on May 26, 2020, at the age of 59.